15+ Japanese Sayings & Proverbs. Part 5 (Success Version)

 Today’s a special topic!
-You’ll learn Japanese proverbs and sayings about success.
-And before we start, so you know, the Japanese word and kanji (symbol) for success are:
+You’ll learn Japanese success quotes and phrases.
+Before we start, so you know, the Japanese word and kanji (symbol) for success are:

 1. Repeated failures lead to success.